Climate change, energy, water scarcity, mining, coastal management, and the need for conservation are just a few of the issues facing Australia today.

 The reef is located in a transition zone between tropical and temperate waters and sustains tropical and temperate plants and animals, with many species at the limit of their distribution.
 If you’re lucky you’ll be able to see the whale sharks, which visit the reserve each year between March and June.

 As a participant on the Tropical Ecology program you will have the rare opportunity to experience and study at the Ningaloo Reef during your time on our Tropical Marine Ecology summer program.

 — Paul Hollick, Resident Director

-Dr. Kate Rodger works in the School of Environmental Science at Murdoch University as lecturer in Australian environmental issues.
+Kate Rodger, Ph.D. works in the School of Environmental Science at Murdoch University as lecturer in Australian environmental issues.
 She is a natural resource sociologist with expertise in natural area tourism and biodiversity conservation.
 Current research interests include human-wildlife interactions in the marine and terrestrial environment, identifying and minimizing visitor impacts through visitor management techniques in protected areas, improving links between science and policy, and integrating ecological and social sciences in nature tourism research.
-Kate has travelled extensively around Australia and the world, having spent time in Europe, America, Africa, and Southeast Asia.
+Kate has traveled extensively around Australia and the world, including Europe, America, Africa, and Southeast Asia.

 Where You'll Study